opentdf/web-sdk/README.md

 const req = new GetAttributeRequest({id: 'uuid-here'});
 ```

-This is an example to import a `GetAttributeRequest` to request attribute information.
+This is an example to instantiate an `Attribute` and create a `GetAttributeRequest`.